NAPCE News – December 2025

 (An international school or organisation outside of the UK or an individual working in research or in an international school outside of the UK, that has promoted or delivered high quality pastoral care)

-There will be a prize of £100 for the school or institution for the winners of each category and individuals will also be recognised for their achievements.
+There will also be a prize of £100 for the school or institution for the winners of each category and individuals will also be recognised for their achievements.